 Inform your child of their responsibilities for a safe ride to school including, boarding and unboarding the bus in single file, to take their seat promptly, to remain seated in their seat at all times, to use their quiet voices if speaking to classmates so that the driver can concentrate on driving and to obey safety instructions provided by the driver.

-Review the delay and cancellation feature of this website, subscribe to receive direct email notifications of your child's route when there is a delay greater than 10 minutes and develop a plan of what your child is supposed to do if their bus is delayed or cancelled.
-Similarly, if your child misses their bus in the morning or afternoon, develop a plan so that they know what you have authorized them to do.
+Review the delay and cancellation feature of this website to receive direct notifications of your child's route when there is a delay greater than 10 minutes and develop a plan of what your child is supposed to do if their bus is delayed or cancelled.
+If your child misses their bus in the morning or afternoon, develop a plan so that they know what you have authorized them to do.

-Ensure you have communicated all medical peril information and appropriate emergency response, including contact information, to your child's school.
-Schools provide this information to NSTS, who in turns provides this information to service providers and drivers.
+Ensure you have communicated all medical peril information and appropriate emergency response instructions to your child's school.
+Schools provide this information to NSTS, who in turn provides this information to service providers and drivers.